How to Become A Freight Broker in 7 Simple Steps [Updated 2021]

 Step 5 – Leverage freight broker software

-You do not need to be a “techie” to make money as a freight broker but there are a few ways to leverage technology to increase your profits.
+You do not need to be a “techie” to make money as a broker but there are a few ways to leverage technology to increase your profits.

 They fall into 3 different categories: 1) transportation management software (TMS), 2) internet load boards, and 3) customer relationship management software (CRM).